🔥 Today Only: Save 30% on Premium — Offer Ends Soon! - Upgrade Now!

 Other Topics:

-The charts below show the water levels of 6 cities in Australia in October 2009 and 2010.
-Summarise the information by selecting and reporting the main features, and make comparisions where relevant.
+The bar chart below shows the average number of hours students in five different universities studied.
+Summarise the information by selecting and reporting the main features and make comparisons where relevant.

 See All